 All requirements for a degree must be satisfactorily met before a degree is actually conferred.
 A candidate for a degree must apply for graduation online by the deadline of the year in which she or he expects to finish all of the degree requirements.
 Students must submit an application for each degree earned.
-For example, a student that earns both an Associate of Arts and a Bachelors of Arts, the student will be required to complete a separate application for each degree and pay two graduation fees.
+For example, a student that earns both an Associate of Arts and a Bachelors of Arts, will be required to complete a separate application for each degree and pay two graduation fees.
+If a student completes the requirements for a degree but fails to apply for graduation, the student's degree conferral date will reflect the next graduation date after he/she applies for graduation.